-Breastfeeding is a free, amazing source of nutrition.
-But as any new mom can attest to, it can also be complicated even under the best circumstances, and some are unable.
-So when lives are disrupted by conflict and disasters, experts say it’s worth an extra effort to support breastfeeding mothers.
+Mother’s milk is the nutritional gold standard for infants and babies.
+So, when lives are disrupted by conflict and disasters, experts say it’s worth an extra effort to support breastfeeding mothers.

-Newborns and infants, pregnant women, and breastfeeding mothers are the most vulnerable in times of conflict and disaster.
-They are in emotional distress, homeless, they’ve lost loved ones, and are often struggling to get adequate nutrition.
-They may be fleeing or living in the open without clean water and sanitation.
+Newborns and infants, pregnant women, and breastfeeding moms are the most vulnerable in times of conflict and disaster.
+They are often in emotional distress, homeless, have lost loved ones, and are struggling to get adequate nutrition.
+They may also be fleeing or living in the open without clean water and sanitation.

 “It is very important to have space for women and children where they can have protection and privacy as well as some normalcy,” says Weihui Wang, a child protection expert with World Vision.

-In 2015, Weihui set up Women and Young Children Friendly Spaces in Serbia for breastfeeding mothers on the refugee route to Europe.
-In a roadside tent women found a comfortable setting to get diapers and supplies, breastfeed their babies, let toddlers play, interact, and learn about child health and nutrition.
+In 2015, Weihui set up Women and Young Children Friendly Spaces (WAYCS) in Serbia for breastfeeding mothers on the refugee route to Europe.
+In a roadside tent, women found a comfortable setting where they could pick up diapers and other supplies, breastfeed their babies, let toddlers play, interact with one another, and learn ways of sustaining the health and nutrition of their children.

-In long-term disaster settings like Typhoon Haiyan and Nepal after the 2015 earthquake, programs for nursing mothers gave them a quiet place to gather while they were displaced.
+In long-term disaster settings like Typhoon Haiyan in the Philippines and the Nepal earthquake, programs for nursing mothers helped families rebuild a sense of community.

-While they are nursing or changing diapers, mothers hear from health workers about the importance of de-worming for children, pre- and post-natal health care, issues of gender-based violence, and other health and nutrition-related topics.
+While they are nursing or changing diapers, mothers hear from health workers about the importance of deworming for children, prenatal and post-natal healthcare, issues of gender-based violence, and other health-related topics.

-The 1989 earthquake in Armenia is a prime example.
-Many aid organizations provided large amounts of free infant formula to families after this disaster.
+The 1989 earthquake in Armenia provided health experts with a living example that resorting to baby formula after an emergency can have generational ill effects.
+Many aid organizations provided large amounts of free infant formula to families in severe economic straits following the disaster.
 Subsequent marketing by baby food companies helped continue the trend.
 Breastfeeding in Armenia declined dramatically after the quake, and 25 years later it was still down by 20 percent.

-Other measures for optimal breastfeeding that reduce child deaths were low, too.
+Other measures of optimal child feeding were low too.
 Only 36 percent of newborns were breastfed within an hour of birth, and only 35 percent were fed breast milk exclusively during their first six months.